Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

 \section{Adversarial Resilient Bloom Filters and One-Way Functions}

-In this section we show that adversarial resilient Bloom filters are (existentially) equivalent to one-way functions (see Definition \ref{def:onewayfunctions}).
-We begin by showing that if one-way functions do not exist, then any Bloom filter can be `attacked' by an efficient algorithm in a strong sense: \begin{theorem} Let $\BB=(\BB_1,\BB_2)$ be any non-trivial Bloom filter of $n$ elements that uses $m$ bits of memory and let $\eps_0$ be the minimal error of $\BB$.
-If one-way function do not exist, then for any constant $\eps < 1$, $\BB$ is not $(n,t,\eps)$-adversarial resilient for $t=O\paren{m/\eps_0^2}$. \end{theorem}
+In this section, we show that adversarial resilient Bloom filters are (existentially) equivalent to one-way functions (see Definition \ref{def:onewayfunctions}).
+We begin by showing that if one-way functions do not exist, then any Bloom filter can be ``attacked'' by an efficient algorithm in a strong sense: \begin{theorem} Let $\BB=(\BB_1,\BB_2)$ be any non-trivial Bloom filter (possibly with unsteady representation) of $n$ elements that uses $m$ bits of memory and let $\eps_0$ be the minimal error of $\BB$.\footnote{The definition of non-trivial is according to \Cref{def:non-trivial}.
+The definition of stead and unsteady representations see \Cref{def:steady,def:unsteady} respectively.
+The minimal error of a Bloom filter is defined in \Cref{def:minimal_error}.} If one-way functions do not exist, then for any constant $\eps < 1$, $\BB$ is not $(n,t,\eps)$-adversarial resilient for $t=O\paren{m/\eps_0^2}$. \end{theorem}

-We give two different proofs; The first is self contained (e.g.\ we do not even have to use the Impagliazzo-Luby~\cite{ImpagliazzoL89} technique of finding a random inverse), but, deals only with Bloom filters with steady representations.
+We give two different proofs; The first is self-contained (in particular, we do use the Impagliazzo-Luby~\cite{ImpagliazzoL89} technique of finding a random inverse), but, deals only with Bloom filters with steady representations.
 The second handles Bloom filters with unsteady representations, and uses the framework of adaptively changing distributions of~\cite{NaorR06}.